 Do you award credit for AP courses or dual enrollment courses?

 Westminster College will consider AP courses and/or dual enrollment courses for the awarding of academic credit.
 Whether these courses will transfer to the College and which degree requirements they will fulfill is evaluated on a case-by-case basis.
 Generally speaking, AP courses will be considered for transfer if a student scores a 4 or 5 on the AP exam.
 Dual enrollment courses will be considered for transfer as long as the student has received a grade of “C” or better in the course.
-All students are encouraged to take our Academic Writing course as it will better prepare you for the type of written requirements in all departments.
-Top
+All students are encouraged to take our Academic Writing course, as it will better prepare them for the type of written requirements in all departments.

 How do I get an application for admission?

-For a paper application: download it now, call toll-free 1.800.475.3361 or email firstname.lastname@example.org.
-You can also Apply online!
+For a paper application: download it now, call toll-free 1.800.475.3361 or email email@example.com.
+You can also apply online!